MicroEJ/docs/overview/index.rst

 The SDK covers two levels in device software development:

--  Device integration and porting (adapting MICROEJ VEE to run on the target device)
+-  Device integration and porting (adapting MICROEJ VEE to run on the target device).
 -  Application development.

 Using the SDK, an application developer is able to: